aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Percentiles
 -----------

 Another example of a multi-value aggregation are ``percentiles``.
 Percentiles are used to interpret and understand data indicating how a given data point compares to other values in a data set.
-For example, if you take a test and your score falls at 80th percentile, it means that you did better than 80% of participants.
+For example, if you take a test and score on the 80th percentile, it means that you did better than 80% of participants.
 Similarly, when a provider measures internet usage and peaks, the 90th percentile indicates that 90% of time the usage falls below that amount.

 Calculate percentiles for `calories`: